What is Salicylic Acid?

 How Does it Work?

 It is important to remember that oil and water do not mix!
 In comparison to water-soluble alpha hydroxy acids (AHAs), salicylic acid is oil-soluble.
 Although many people who have oily skin fear oil, using an oil-based ingredient works to penetrate the skin and thin surface oil to flow freely on the surface of the skin.
 The oil build-up is often the result of dry skin that works to regenerate oil levels.
 Therefore, if you have breakout-prone or oily skin, it is recommended that you use oil-soluble ingredients that are found in this product.

-It is important to note that salicylic acid should not be used on broken or infected skin with open wounds.
-So, salicylic acid should be applied minimally and with caution if you are already using products with retinol, benzoyl peroxide or other acid-containing products that exfoliate the skin.
+It is important to note that this acid should not be used on broken or infected skin with open wounds.
+So, apply minimally and with caution.
+Specifically, if you are using products with retinol, benzoyl peroxide, or other acid-containing products that exfoliate the skin.

 Benefits of Salicylic Acid

 Salicylic acid improves the appearance of your skin by penetrating the skin to loosen old, dead skin and reveal brighter newer skin.
 It also digs deep into the pores to unclog them from dirt and debris.
 This makes it a potent ingredient for removing bacteria and targeting acne found in blackheads or whiteheads.